desgeeko/react-goban/README.md

 *A stateless React component displaying a Goban.*

-The concern is the View: it implements neither Go rules nor game state.
+Its concern is the View: it implements neither Go rules nor game state.

 ![SVGoban demo](demo/demo.png)